How 3D and AR will transform creative design in 2021

 The first-ever virtual edition of Adobe MAX, held in October 2020, therefore placed a big focus on 3D and AR.
 There was an entire track of sessions dedicated to interactive, immersive design (still available to watch for free now), and many exciting announcements, including the release of the Adobe Aero desktop app (currently in beta), as well as sneaks into future technology that the Adobe research team is working on (check out Material World and Scantastic).

 To find out where 3D and AR are headed in 2021, we spoke to three artists and Adobe MAX speakers who work in this cutting-edge field.

 Realistic worlds created on a single computer

-Technology has moved on so much recently that it’s now possible to create innovative and extremely realistic 3D and AR designs without a large team.
+Technology has moved on so much recently that it’s now possible to create innovative and extremely realistic augmented reality graphics as well as 3D and AR designs without a large team.
 It enables artists to set up their own one-person freelance practices and facilitates closer collaboration.
 It also means that instead of arranging costly and time-consuming traditional photoshoots, which are on hold during the pandemic, companies can pivot to the creation of 3D-generated photorealistic images.

 The work of Ronan Mahon and Anna Natter are perfect examples of just how much this technology empowers creatives these days.

 Ronan Mahon: High-end 3D digital materials with Substance by Adobe